alan-turing-institute/CAGE_2_Fixed/README.md

 - [0, 0, 1, 1] = Exploit detected in prior turns
 - [0, 0, 1, 0] = Remove action applied to host (does not indicate successful removal)

+- Double check.

-Scans and removal actions have 100% chance of being observed in the state, however for exploitation the probability is less clear (see 'Corrected Detection in Blue Observation' in [Bug fixes](./Debugged_CybORG/README.md)).
+Scans and removal actions have 100% chance of being observed in the state, however for exploitation the probability is less clear.
 Exploitation actions have a 95% chance of being observed with a few exceptions (details for this can be found in [ExploitAction.py](./Debugged_CybORG/CybORG/CybORG/Shared/Actions/ConcreteActions/ExploitAction.py).
 SSHBruteForce always has a 100% chance of being observed, consequently an exploit on the OpServer, which can only be exploited using this method, will always be represented in the state.

+- link bug fix above

 ## Reward Signal

 Reward is assigned based on three conditions: exploiting hosts, restoring hosts and impacting critical hosts.
 Each host is assigned a numeric value corresponding to its importance (ConfidentialityValue in [Scenario2.yaml](/home/harry/Documents/cyber/BlueTeam/CybORG/CybORG/Shared/Scenarios/Scenario2.yaml)).
 When a host is exploited this specifies the amount of reward provided: -0.1 for UserHosts and OpHosts, -1 for EntHosts and the OpServer.
 Using the restore action gives a reward of -1 regardless of which host it is applied to.
 The only host in which the impact action yields any reward is the OpServer.
 Allowing this host to be impacted results in a reward of -10.
 This reward persists until the operational server has been restored and need not be applied in every timestep as the logic of the pre-programmed agents may suggest.
 The total reward for each timestep is then the sum of exploited host rewards, hosts restored in that timestep and hosts currently being impacted.

+- Reference the bug fixes issue re the reward accumulation.

 ### Appendix